bwesterb/pol/doc/FORMAT.md

 The key-derivation is basically a hash function from the finite tuples of strings to strings of arbitrary length.
+Although the key-derivation generates strings of arbitary length, it specifies a natural length.

 The default (and the only supported type) is based on SHA2 (`sha`).
 The default configuration is: